Gabii3355/MD_GROMACS_analysis/speptide/README.md

 ## Position-restrained equilibration

-A 10 ps position-restrained NVT simulation was performed at 300 K.
+A 10 ps position-restrained (pr) NVT simulation was performed at 300 K.

 During this stage, the peptide heavy atoms were maintained close to their reference positions, while the water molecules were allowed to reorganize